Trauma Therapy in London, Ontario

 How I Can Help

 My approach is somatic and parts-based.
-We pay attention to what’s happening in your body and work with the different aspects of your experience rather than trying to override them.
-I can also offer Flash and Rewind techniques for processing traumatic memories with minimal distress.
+We pay attention to what’s happening in your body and work with the different parts of your experience instead of trying to push past them.

 Trauma counselling and PTSD support — virtual and in-person therapy London Ontario